EyyupAlkis/About/about.md

     <li>
       <a href="https://play.google.com/store/apps/details?id=dev.alks.learngermanartikel">Learn German</a>, exciting side project.
 Helps users about increasing their german vocabulary skills.
 Written in Kotlin.
 Built on MVVM.
 I've developed it because I wanted to experience latest android technologies at first hand.
 I've puplished it on  Google Play and it has done a good job so far.</li>
     <li>
-      <a href="https://play.google.com/store/apps/details?id=dev.alks.metis.horoscopetarot">Metis Tarot</a>a small side project  which is available on Google Play.
+      <a href="https://play.google.com/store/apps/details?id=dev.alks.metis.horoscopetarot">Metis Tarot</a>, a small side project  which is available on Google Play.
 Written in kotlin and used Coroutine, Koin, Retrofit libraries.
 I've developed it to catch up with new tecnologies like Koin DI.
     </li>
     <!-- <li>
        <a href="https://shortcutlery.simonknott.de">ViwoErp</a>, a utility for adding terminal commands to Spotlight.